theicfire/makefiletutorial/src/index.md

 <!--  (Section 6.8) -->
 "define" is actually just a list of commands.
 It has nothing to do with being a function.
-Note here that it's a bit different than having a semi-colon between commands, because each is run in a seperate shell, as expected.
+Note here that it's a bit different than having a semi-colon between commands, because each is run in a separate shell, as expected.
 ```makefile

 one = export blah="I was set!"; echo $$blah